nikitka2223/PyOS/README.md

 ```

 ### 3. Installation (Release Version)
-1. Download `PyOS_release.zip` from the Releases section.
+1. Download `PythOS_release.zip` from the Releases section.
-2. Extract the archive into a folder named `PyOS`.
+2. Extract the archive into a folder named `PythOS`.
 3. Open your terminal in that folder and launch the system:
 ```bash
 python3 pyos.py